Last Updated on September 15, 2023 by Stefano

 Often we are good to make almost every Italian pizza style with just the four ingredients mentioned above.
 However, there are situations where you want to add also two more ingredients:

-The first one is used only some pizza styles and has a lot of benefits: improves extensibility, affects the taste and more.
+We use the first one only some pizza styles and has a lot of benefits: improves extensibility, affects the taste and more.
 Malt is used to help the pizza dough fermentation.
-As you can imagine, both oil and malt, need to be understood as ingredients.
-They are not added to a pizza recipe by luck, but they are used for specific needs.
-If you are interested in knowing more about them leave a comment.
+As you can imagine, both oil and malt, are ingredients with certain effects on the dough.
+They are not added to a pizza recipe by luck, but to reach specific goals.
+We can discuss about them if you are interested.

 We can then also use potatoes and milk and once again only for some specific pizza styles.
 For example I have a recipe for pizza as starters where I use milk: mini pizza bites.